Two populations of LIGO-Virgo black holes: Astrophysical vs. primordial BH binaries

 Some of the above tensions could be relaxed by the other -- dynamical capture channel.
 Dynamical capture can be effective only in very dense stellar environments like globular clusters (GCs) and nuclear star clusters.
 Since the relative fraction of stars in these dense regions is low compared to the field, the predicted merger rates are also typically somewhat lower, reaching $\sim 10\,{\rm Gpc}^{-3}{\rm yr}^{-1}$~\cite{Rodriguez:2016kxx,Askar:2016jwt}.
 This channel predicts BH spins to be uncorrelated, \ie, isotropically distributed with respect to the system's orbital angular momentum, which seems to be mostly consistent with the latest LIGO-Virgo data.
 In very dense regions and inside deep enough potential wells, the BH-BH collisions can go through more than one generation of mergers, \ie, proceed in a hierarchical fashion~\cite{Rodriguez:2019huv}.
 This might help to populate the above-mentioned PISN mass gap and explain the occurrence of events such as GW190521~\cite{Kimball:2020qyd}.

 At the moment, quite possibly, the merger event that astrophysics struggles the most is GW190814.
 Although this event involves a compact object with the somewhat unexpected mass of $\sim 2.6\,M_{\odot}$, thus being not clear if it is a light BH or heavy NS, the greatest surprise is its extreme mass ratio $\sim 1:9$.
+A possible scenario for its formation is discussed in Refs.~\cite{Liu:2020gif,Lu:2020gfh}.